-The Globlex Group engages in trading of gold bars through Globlex Holding Management Plc and securities business via Globlex Securities Co., Ltd. The following is the business operations vision of the Globlex Group:
+The Globlex Group as an investment holding company for other firms through Globlex Holding Management Pcl. and securities business via Globlex Securities Co., Ltd. The following is the business operations vision of the Globlex Group:

-- Serve as a leader, an intermediary, trading partner and investment advisor for various groups of clients - Create good image and reputation as a provider of integrated / investment service and broad range of financial products, gold bars, securities, futures and derivatives - Achieve sustainable growth by maintaining existing clients base and broaden new clients base through providing service which meet the needs of each client group - Regularly develop and update technology used to support business operations and able to respond to clients' use efficiently - Maintain high quality standards of securities / investment analysis reports; organize investment seminars to keep clients well-informed - Participate in activities related to social and environmental responsibility - Support for all forms of anti-corruption, money laundering and terrorism
+- Focus on creating wealth by being trusted partners for all - Create good image and reputation as a provider of integrated / investment service and broad range of financial products, securities, futures and derivatives

+- Achieve sustainable growth by maintaining existing clients base and broaden new clients base through providing service which meet the needs of each client group - Regularly develop and update technology used to support business operations and able to respond to clients' use efficiently - Participate in activities related to social and environmental responsibility